jg-rp/liquid/docs/api/filesystemloader.md

 # liquid.loaders.FileSystemLoader

-A loader that loads templates from one or more directories on the file system.
+A loader that loads templates from one or more directories on a file system.

 ## `FileSystemLoader`